Xianbei: Origin

+Since the Xianbei are described as identical to the Wuhuan in culture and language, it can be assumed that descriptions of the Wuhuan apply to the Xianbei as well.
+According to a description of the Wuhuan by a Chinese historian who died in 266, they were nomads who moved to find new land for herds to graze, although they also practiced some agriculture.
+They took the personal names of their strongmen as their surnames.
+Family life was matriarchal except when it came to warfare.
+However these might just be stereotypes to reinforce a non-Chinese "other" by the authors.

 The first significant contact the Xianbei had with the Han dynasty was in 41 and 45, when they joined the Wuhuan and Xiongnu in raiding Han territory.

 In 49, the governor Ji Tong convinced the Xianbei chieftain Pianhe to turn on the Xiongnu with rewards for each Xiongnu head they collected.

 In 54, Yuchouben and Mantou of the Xianbei paid tribute to Emperor Guangwu of Han.

 In 58, the Xianbei chieftain Pianhe attacked and killed Xinzhiben, a Wuhuan leader causing trouble in Yuyang Commandery.

 In 85, the Xianbei secured an alliance with the Dingling and Southern Xiongnu.

 In 87, the Xianbei attacked the Xiongnu chanyu Youliu and killed him.
 They flayed him and his followers and took the skins back as trophies.

-In 93, as the Northern Xiongnu were forced to the northwest by the Han dynasty, the Xianbei began occupying the Mongolian Plateau, absorbing 100,000 Xiongnu tribes and increasing their strength.
+In 91, the Northern Xiongnu were defeated by the Han dynasty and the Xianbei began occupying the Mongolian Plateau, absorbing 100,000 Xiongnu tribes and increasing their strength.

 In 109, the Wuhuan and Xianbei attacked Wuyuan Commandery and defeated the local Han forces.
 The Southern Xiongnu chanyu Wanshishizhudi rebelled against the Han and attacked the Emissary Geng Chong but failed to oust him.
 Han forces under Geng Kui retaliated and defeated a force of 3,000 Xiongnu but could not take the Southern Xiongnu capital due to disease among the horses of their Xianbei allies.

 The Xianbei under Qizhijian raided Han territory four times from 121 to 138.
 In 145, the Xianbei raided Dai Commandery.